-This Lighter French Toast Casserole can be stored overnight and cooked fresh in the morning – serve with berries and maple syrup for a delicious make ahead breakfast!
+This Easy Overnight French Toast Casserole can be made ahead and baked fresh in the morning – serve with berries and maple syrup!

 How to make French toast casserole